hhhug000/learn-linux-arch/README.md

 # Learn Linux - Arch Edition

-This repo is a guide for learning Linux (Specifically Arch Linux), with instructions, quizzes, notes, and activities to help you learn.
+This repo is a guide for learning Linux (Specifically Arch Linux), with instructions, quizzes, notes, and, in the future, activities to help you learn.

 ## Contents:
 1. [What is Linux?](01-what-is-linux.md)